snekpit/venom/README.md

 ### Recipe tree structure

-The goal is to be inspired by the [FreeBSD](https://www.freebsd.org/ports/) [ports tree](https://cgit.freebsd.org/ports) and [SolusOS2](https://github.com/SolusOS-discontinued/packages) and see where that gets us.
+The goal is to be inspired by the [SolusOS2](https://github.com/SolusOS-discontinued/packages) organisation and the [FreeBSD](https://www.freebsd.org/ports/) [ports tree](https://cgit.freebsd.org/ports) and see where that gets us.

+Note that `base/` is reserved for critical, self-hosting systemd-nspawn container stuff that must always be in working order.
+A good example would be `readline`, because shells and compilers included in the self-hosting systemd-nspawn containers set rely on it.

 We're going to aim for consensus decisions to begin with, so everyone is expected to keep things civil.
+That said, if the BDFL chips in, his decisions take precedence.

 ### Package wishlist